apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ![quant_not_calib](https://i.imgur.com/fV84H6b.png)

-After injection step it's important to perform calibration of a model, however this step is optional.
+After injection step it is important to perform calibration of the model, however this step is optional.
 Quantizing without calibration is not recommended in terms of performance.
 It will result in calculating data minimum and maximum in quantize and requantize nodes during each inference pass.
-Calibrating a model greatly improves performance as minimum and maximum values are collected offline and are saved inside node - this way there is no need to searching these values during inference pass.
+Calibrating a model greatly improves performance as minimum and maximum values are collected offline and are saved inside node - this way there is no need to search for these values during inference pass.

 ![quant_calib](https://i.imgur.com/anNMPUS.png)

-Currently, there are three calibration methods supported:
+Currently, there are three supported calibration methods:
-- naive — min/max values from the calibration run.
+- naive — min/max values from the calibration run,
-- entropy— uses KL divergence to determine the best symmetrical quantization thresholds for a given histogram of values.
+- entropy — uses KL divergence to determine the best symmetrical quantization thresholds for a given histogram of values.
-- custom — uses user-defined CalibrationCollector to control a calibration process.
+- custom — uses user-defined CalibrationCollector to control the calibration process.

 Last operation in quantization flow is to perform additional operator fusion.
-Second fusion is about meging requantize and dequantize operators into preceding node - oneDNN kernels can perform needed scaling before writing result to output which results in model execution speed-up.
-Notice that last convolution do not need minimum and maximum values as it's not requantizing int32 to int8, but dequantizing directly to float32 and scale is calculated basing on minimum and maximum of input and weights.
+Second fusion is about merging requantize and dequantize operators into preceding node - oneDNN kernels can perform needed scaling before writing result to output which results in model execution speed-up.
+Notice that last Convolution does not need minimum and maximum values as it is not requantizing int32 to int8, but dequantizing directly to float32 and scale is calculated basing on minimum and maximum of input and weights.

 ![quant_calib_fused](https://i.imgur.com/eiaBrLF.png)

-In MXNet 2.0, the quantization procedure has been adjusted to work well with Gluon models since it’s the main API now.
+In MXNet 2.0, the quantization procedure has been adjusted to work well with Gluon models since it is the main API now.
 The goal was to allow the user to quantize fp32 HybridBlock model in just a few lines of code.

 ### Quantization in MXNet